Best daily deals

 For $249, the Shure MV88+ Video Kit is pricey.
 However, if you know you’ll use it for years to come, the investment may be worthwhile.

-• Rode VideoMicro: This is a great microphone for bloggers; the 3.5mm plug can be used directly on most pro-enthusiast cameras, and it vastly improves audio quality.
+• Rode VideoMicro: This is a great microphone for bloggers; the 3.5mm plug can be used directly on most pro-enthusiast cameras, vastly improving audio quality.

 • Sennheiser EW 112P G4: If you’re recording video in the field, you may want to look into wireless microphones.
 This wireless Lavalier mic has a 100-meter range, 1680 selectable radio frequencies, and an omnidirectional pickup pattern for easy placement.

-• Shure MV88+ Video Kit: Content creators who use their smartphones should keep a close eye on the MV88+.
+• Shure MV88+ Video Kit: Content creators who use their smartphones should closely monitor the MV88+.
 This portable, all-metal microphone packs a punch and produces excellent audio quality.
 The kit includes a Manfrotto mini tripod and phone mount.
 Plus, Shure’s comprehensive app suite is an easy way to edit on the go.

 • Shure VP83F: Although this seems an expensive option for vlogging, it serves as an all-in-one condenser microphone for DSLRs.
 It effectively ignores off-axis sounds while effectively registering the target ahead.